-The purpose of the INBRE Public Health Research Internship Program is to expose a wide range of undergraduate students to the field of public health and to introduce common tools used to investigate and solve these issues.
+The purpose of the Montana INBRE Public Health Research Internship Program is to expose undergraduate students to the field of public health and to introduce common tools used to investigate and solve these issues.
 By gaining research experience with professionals on the front lines of public health and health-disparities work, we intend for students to become better informed and active citizens, as well as consider pursuing careers that address health- and wellness-related issues.

-By "research," we mean just that -- with the help of our community leaders and campus mentors, students identify real-world problems affecting human health and apply the scientific method to dissect root causes and propose solutions.
+By "research," we mean just that — with the help of our community leaders and faculty mentors, students identify real-world problems affecting human health and apply the scientific method to dissect root causes and propose solutions.
 In the end, student researchers present their findings, make recommendations and even help agencies implement real-world, on-the-ground solutions.

 Here are just a few community partners that past interns have worked with:

 Full-time undergraduate students enrolled at MSU-Bozeman who are in good academic standing and who will have reached sophomore, junior, or senior-level status by the time the internship begins are eligible to apply to this summer program.

 Students must be able to commit 400-hours durign the 10-week, full time Montana INBRE summer program.
 Students with GPAs below 2.5 may be considered on a case by case basis, often only when extenuating circumstances exist, and their applications must include an exceptional mentorship plan.

 Summary of criteria: